laurelherting/lmh-headspace/AWS/architecture.md

 ### DMS
 * Spot instance:
-  * project requires 90 hours of computing time
+  * Project requires 90 hours of computing time
-  * no deadline
+  * No deadline
-  * work can be stopped and restarted without adverse effect
+  * Work can be stopped and restarted without adverse effect
-  * cost effective
+  * Cost effective
 * Migrate an existing database to AWS

 ### EC2-AMIs